Bonnie Youth Club Guidelines – 2018

 - All Bonnie players are required to play within their age group.

-- Exception: The Athletic Director determines that a player is so dominant in his age group that he could only improve if playing in an older age group.
+- Exception: The Eligibility Committee, a standing committee appointed by the Athletic Director, will determine, if requested to do so, if a player is so dominant in his age group that he could only improve by playing in an older age group.

 Players practicing with other teams in organization